Burling graphs revisited, part II: Structure: Notation

 There is a difficulty regarding notations in this paper.
 The graphs we are interested in will be defined from trees.
-More specifically, a tree $T$ is considered and a graph $G$ is \emph{derived} from it by following rules defined in the next section.
-We have $V(G) = V(T)$ but $E(G)$ and $E(T)$ are different (disjoint in fact).
+More specifically, a tree $T$ is considered and a graph $G$ is \emph{derived} from it by following some rules that are defined in the next section.
+We have $V(G) = V(T)$ but $E(G)$ and $E(T)$ are different (disjoint, in fact).
 Also, even if we are originally motivated by non-oriented graphs, it turns out that $G$ has a natural orientation, and considering it is essential in many of our proofs.

 So, in many situations we have to deal simultaneously with the tree, the oriented graph derived from it and the underlying graph of this oriented graph.
 A last difficulty is that since we are interested in hereditary classes, we allow removing vertices from $G$.
 But we have to keep all vertices of $T$ to study $G$ because the so-called \emph{shadow vertices}, the ones from $T$ that are not in $G$, capture essential structural properties of $G$.
 All this will be clearer in the next section.
-For now, it explains why we need to be very careful about the notation (that is mostly classical, see \cite{BondyMurty}).
+For now, it explains why we need to be very careful about the notation.
+For any classical notion that we do not define, refer to \cite{BondyMurty}.